jonataubert/RLOD_B2XR/Readme.md

 **Q: Where else can I find reverse engineering information about BB?**
 A: [beambreak.org](https://beambreak.org/) and [Lambert](https://github.com/lle/boostedBattery), please let me know if you have other links!

 **Q: What is your B2XR firmware?**
 A: v2.1.7

 **Q: Does it work with any firmware?**
-A: I don't know yet, please let me know.
+A: v2.1.7 / v1.5.2 / I don't know yet about others, please let me know and I will update the list.

 **Q: Does it work with SR batteries?**
 A: I don't know yet, please inform me if it does the job!

 **Q: I don't want to solder anything on the B2XR, how can I do it?**
-A: You may be able to achieve it by designing a test jig with needles/pogo pins. if you use needles you could eventually don't need to remove the conformal coating anymore!
+A: You may be able to achieve it by designing a test jig with needles/pogo pins. if you use needles you may eventually not need to remove the conformal coating anymore!

 **Q: Can I do it with macOS or Windows or a Raspberry Pi**
 A1: flashrom can be installed on macOS using brew, it should work!
 If it doesn't you can always compile it from [the sources](https://www.flashrom.org/Flashrom/1.2).